aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-export-formats/export-dgn-to-raster-image/_index.md

 ---
-title: How to Convert DGN to PNG in Aspose.CAD for .NET
+title: How to Export DGN to PNG Using Aspose.CAD for .NET
 linktitle: Export DGN to Raster Image
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to convert dgn to png and save cad as jpeg using Aspose.CAD for .NET – a quick guide for CAD to image conversion.